homy-newfs8/esphome-sesame3/docs/README.md

 * External component name changed from `sesame_lock` to `sesame`.
 * Definition starts with `sesame:` object.
 * Lock-specific settings have been moved under the `lock:` object.
-* Non-locking devices (such as SESAME Touch) are supported.
+* Non-locking devices (such as SESAME Touch / Remote) are supported.
 There is no need to define a `lock:` object for such devices.

 If you want to control multiple SESAME devices by one ESP32, define multiple `sesame` objects: